microsoft/InsiderDevTour18-ML/README.md

 1. [Emotion recognition in faces model](https://gallery.azure.ai/Model/Emotion-recognition-in-faces-FER)

 ### Setup
-1. Open *Microsoft Edge* and navigate to the *Emotion recognition* model linked above
+1. Open *Microsoft Edge* and navigate to the *Emotion recognition* model linked above.
+Download the model and save it for later in the demo.
 1. Open *EmotionML/EmotionML.sln* in Visual Studio
 1. Create the snippets that you will drag and drop in the code during the demo
     - Open MainPage.cs and find the two snippets - there should be a comment above each snippet